grych/drab/README.md

 ## Drab Events

-With Drab, you assign the events directly in HTML, using `drab-[event]='event_handler'` attribute, when `event` is the event name (currently: click, change, keyup, keydown) and `event_handler` is the function name in the Commander.
+* Client-side: assign the events directly in HTML, using `drab-[event]='event_handler'` attribute, when `event` is the event name (currently: click, change, keyup, keydown) and `event_handler` is the function name in the Commander.
 This function will be fired on event.
 Example:

+    ```html
     <button drab-click='button_clicked'>Clickme!</button>
+    ```

-When clicked, this button will launch the following action on the corresponding commander:
+* Server-side: when clicked, this button will launch the following action on the corresponding commander:

     ```elixir
     defmodule Example.PageCommander do